 While We Are Here

 Our time on this earth is temporary.
 However, while we are here, we can have a better, healthier, and more enjoyable life.
-We can do our part by getting enough sleep, eating correctly, creating a habit of exercise and activity, and staying calm.
+We can follow the experts' advice and do our part by getting enough sleep, eating correctly, creating a habit of exercise and activity, and staying calm.

 Exercise: Self-Chec.
 (2018, September 1).
 Retrieved from https://selfchec.org/healthy-habits/exercise/?gclid=CjwKCAiAqJn9BRB0EiwAJ1SztYKUmmoV4OpqgyibiEuSJL3VHD8aAXTgyN6BTeDJVmDiHmpmfMaR4hoCGpgQAvD_BwE

 For Your Heart: Stay Calm and Cool. (n.d.).
 Retrieved from https://www.hopkinsmedicine.org/health/wellness-and-prevention/for-your-heart-stay-calm-and-cool